 At GCRM-Belfast, we have significant expertise in treating all forms of infertility and this is reflected in our excellent success, recently published by the HFEA.

-As a Human Fertilisation & Embryology Authority (HFEA) licensed clinic, we report all our figures to them and the data below relates to confirmed clinical pregnancies, where a fetal heartbeat is seen on ultrasound scan
+As a Human Fertilisation & Embryology Authority (HFEA) licensed clinic, we report all our figures to them and the data below relates to confirmed clinical pregnancies, where a fetal heartbeat is seen on ultrasound scan.

 It’s important to be cautious when using success rates as a basis of comparison between infertility clinics.
 The HFEA provides excellent advice on how to interpret success rates and use them as an indication of a clinic’s performance.
 You can follow their advice here.

-PER CYCLE STARTED or PER EMBRYO TRANSFER?
 It is important to look for the success rates per cycle started when researching clinics as these figures will include all patients who started treatment not only those who received an embryo transfer.